PBFDOT Header

 Traffic Impact:

-Traffic Impact: Northbound and southbound I-95 just past west Indiantown Road to Martin I-95 Weigh Station, in Hobe Sound, 8 a.m. to 6 p.m., Tuesday, Jan.
-21 through Friday, Jan.
-24, 2 of 3 lanes may be intermittently closed with possible lane shifts, for FP&L utility installation operations.
-Officers will be present to assist motorists.
+Traffic Impact: Northbound and southbound US 1 between SE Mars Street and SE Algozzini Place, in Hobe Sound, 9 a.m. to 4 p.m., Monday, March 24 through Friday, March 28, 1 of 3 lanes will be closed with possible lane shifts, for FP&L utility installation operations.
 For more information, please contact Rafael Ureña at 772-882-5084.

 Traffic Impact: